Good Neighbors FCU Data Breach Affects 18,621 Members

 It's free to join.

-The types of information exposed in this incident are extensive and include both personally identifiable information (PII) and protected health information (PHI) including Social Security numbers, driver’s license numbers, financial information, bank account numbers, credit card or debit card numbers, medical information, and health insurance information.
+The compromised information includes personally identifiable information (PII) such as Social Security numbers, driver’s license numbers, financial account details, bank account numbers, credit and debit card numbers, as well as protected health information (PHI) like medical and health insurance information.

 Good Neighbor Federal Credit Union's response